Choosing a Long-Term Care Facility for Older Adults

 Here are some of the most common forms of long-term care:

-- Continuing Care Retirement Communities (CCRCs): CCRCs provide a full range of services and base the services on what each resident needs over time.
+• Continuing Care Retirement Communities (CCRCs): CCRCs provide a full range of services and base the services on what each resident needs over time.
 CCRCs generally break their care plans into three stages depending on the resident's level of need.
-The stages (from less assistance to more assistance) are independent living, assisted living, and skilled nursing.
-These are generally the most expensive option for long-term health care.
+The stages, from less assistance to more assistance, are: independent living, assisted living, and skilled nursing.
+These are often the most expensive options for long-term health care.

 Types of Nursing Home Care Providers